department-of-veterans-affairs/va.gov-vfs-teams/Norms/platform-principles.md

 ### More trust can be earned.

-* We extend more trust (i.e., more permissions, ability for teams to review their own PRs) as teams demonstrate that they can maintain our quality standards.
+* We extend more trust as teams demonstrate that they can maintain our quality standards.

 ### Carrots, not sticks.